Kansas City Nursing Home Fall Injury Lawyer

 Three million older people are treated in emergency rooms every year for falls, and are the most common cause of TBI.

-Several health issues can contribute to falling, including:
+Several health issues can contribute to falls and result in head or brain injuries at nursing homes, including:

 - Weakness in the lower body